-User friendly visualizations of the system behaviour, automatically translated from formal systems' models specifications, accepting user interaction for validation purposes, have been generically called animations.
-Despite seeming a good idea, in a context where IT is offering more and more powerful multimedia capabilities, the use of animation in user requirements validation, as a means of improving the understandability of systems' models by stakeholders, has been considered by only a small number of researchers.
+User-friendly visualizations of the system behaviour, automatically translated from formal systems' models specifications, accepting user interaction for validation purposes, have been generically called animations.
+Although it may seem a good idea, in a context where IT is offering more and more powerful multimedia capabilities, the use of animation in user requirements validation, as a means of improving the understandability of systems' models by stakeholders, has been considered by only a small number of researchers.